 At WWDC 2017, Apple announced the next major updates to iOS, tvOS, watchOS and macOS, along with a range of hardware including a new iPad Pro and a brand new Siri-enabled smart speaker dubbed HomePod.

 Read on for more information about what was announced at WWDC 2017.
 For a closer look at previous WWDCs, visit our History of Apple's WWDC product launches article.
-If you're interested in past events, take a look at our WWDC 2016 and WWDC 2015 coverage.
-And finally, for news about the next event, see What to expect at WWDC 2018.
+For news about the next event, see What to expect at WWDC 2019.

 What did Apple announce at WWDC 2017?